Voyage to the Sundarbans Mangrove Forest

 In as much as our first encounter with the Sundarbans left us rattled, the next day’s excursion provided the soothing balm.
 Shripati and his helper take me and Robert in a rowing boat through small tidal streams and channels into the blissfully quiet mangrove forest.
 For hours, we float underneath the thick canopy dominated by sundari, the hardwood tree of which the Sundarbans National Park derives its name, spotting yet more species of birds, as well as the funny mudskipper, a small amphibious fish that can climb low branches.

 I could happily spend several days venturing deeper into the mangroves, as some local tour companies offer.
 But, continuing my slow walk trying not to destroy any vegetation, I wonder if in today’s fragile ecology this is still an option.
-From a century ago, the Sundarbans territory has shrunk considerably to its current 10,000 km2 of which only 15 percent is protected area, including four UNESCO World Heritage Sites.
+From a century ago, the Sundarbans territory has shrunk considerably to its current 10,000 km2 of which only 15 percent is protected area, including four Unesco World Heritage Sites.
 Its ecosystem is under tremendous pressure from both human activity and natural hazards, such as cyclones.
-Perhaps, I muse as we plod back through rising water, until the local government develops and enforces a robust eco protection policy, we should just contend ourselves to less impactful daytrips that don’t disturb the fragile Sundarbans ecosystem we all so much depend upon.
+Perhaps, I muse as we plod back through rising water, until the local government develops and enforces a robust eco protection policy, we should just contend ourselves to less impactful daytrips that don’t disturb the delicate Sundarbans ecosystem we all so much depend upon.
 Tant pis for not spotting that tiger.